 The main door of the trailer is manufactured with a built-in, keyed dead bolt and door lock.
-The door lock is engaged from the outside by use of a key.
-The dead bolt is engaged from the inside by turning the red knob or from the outside by a key.
+The door lock is engaged from the inside by a lever and the dead bolt is engaged by turning the knob.

 A main door hold-back is mounted on the trailer's exterior side skin.
 The hold-back secures the door to the side of the trailer.
-When opening the door, latch the hook into the eyelet on the door.
-To release the door, unlatch the hold-back hook.
+When opening the door, push it gently into the spring-operated slide.
+To release the door, slide the hold-back bolt back.